NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Graph.md

 may not be the shortest path

-work on graphs that are:
+works on graphs that are:

 - connected
 - unweighted